Piogre/SummaXR-Custom-Vanilla/README.md

 ---

     This pack was moved to github, resulting in some structural changes. a new build did not accompany this change, but the next new build will be on github.
+(EDIT: 1.19v1.0)

     Previous iterations of the readme are included below: